This post may contain affiliate links, view our disclosure.

 Get ready for a trip to New Orleans without having to leave your own kitchen.
 This restaurant-quality blackened chicken recipe brings full-on Cajun/Creole flavor to add some zest to your normal dinner routine.

 This easy 20-minute chicken dinner results in some of the best – most tender, juicy, and flavorful – chicken you can whip up on a weeknight!
-We use chicken thighs, but you can easily swap them out for chicken breasts if that’s your preference or if that’s what you have on hand.
+We use boneless, skinless chicken thighs, but you can easily swap them out for boneless, skinless chicken breasts if that’s your preference or if that’s what you have on hand.
 With a simple two-step cooking method and a well-balanced blackened seasoning, you can’t go wrong.

 Don’t be worried about the spicy-heat level here.
 We only use a touch of cayenne pepper, and you can reduce it even more if you like.
 This is a meal that the whole family loves, kids included.